revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-97. Tell me the process of Configure slots in Hadoop 2.0 and Hadoop 1.0.
+97.Tell me the process of Configure slots in Hadoop 2.0 and Hadoop 1.0.

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)